-VTT 150 Veterinary Anatomy and Physiology 1-3-2
+VTT 150 Veterinary Anatomy and Physiology 1-3-

 Veterinary anatomy and physiology course for VTT students: external anatomy, skeletal, muscular, nervous, cardiovascular, respiratory, endocrine, urinary, reproductive and digestive systems of the dog and cat.
-Prerequisites: credit in BIO 111; placement out of ENG 099, CCS 099, and MAT 072.
+Prerequisites: credit in BIO 111; placement out of ENG 099, CCS 099, and MAT 072; admission into the Veterinary Technology program.

-VTT 210 Clinical Rotations I 0-21-4
+VTT 210 Clinical Rotations I